A simplified approach to generating synthetic data for disclosure control: Example

 \subsection{Results of exploratory analyses}

 A problem with the initial run of the synthetic data was that some SLS members under 16 had marital status ``married" in the synthetic data, with the number of such cases being larger for the Parametric syntheses.
 This was readily fixed by imposing a logical rule during the syntheses.
+Marginal distributions of all the variables were comparable to those for the observed data for syntheses by CART, but for parametric methods the fit to the marginal distributions of AGE0 was unsatisfactory (Fig. \ref{fig01}).